Ensemble qubit controllability with a single control via adiabatic and rotating wave approximations: Introduction

 we obtain

-where $v(t):=\Delta'(t)/2$,
+where $v(t):=\Delta'(t)/2$.

 Notice that the eigenvalues of the matrix in equation \eqref{2}, seen as functions of the pair $(u,v)$, coincide if and only if $u=0$ and $v=\al$, where a conical eigenvalue intersection occurs.
-Let now $v_0,v_1\in\R$ be such that $v_0<\al_0$ and $\al_1<v_1$ and consider a smooth path $t\mapsto(u(t),v(t))$ lying in the half-plane $u>0$ except for the initial and final points, where $u=0$ (see Figure~\ref{fig1}).
+Fix now $v_0<\al_0$ and $v_1>\al_1$ and consider a smooth path $t\mapsto(u(t),v(t))$ lying in the half-plane $u>0$ except for the initial and final points, where $u=0$ (see Figure~\ref{fig1}).

 Define

 Since the eigenvalues of the Hamiltonian in Equation \eqref{2} are